anadi45/kronos-chat/apps/client/README.md

-# Kronos Chat Client
+# Quark Chat Client

-The frontend application for the Kronos Chat system - a modern React-based chat interface with real-time AI interactions and third-party integrations.
+The frontend application for the Quark Chat system - a modern React-based chat interface with real-time AI interactions and third-party integrations.

 ## Features